brant01/clinical-db-analysis/claude_config/claude_config/guidelines/git_workflow.md

 - Under 50 chars
 - No period at end
 - Reference issues
+- NO Claude/AI co-authorship mentions
+- NO "Generated with" references

 ## Pre-commit Checks
 - [ ] No sensitive data